-With most of my life coaching clients, I find that they’ve always known what their best life looks like, it just got buried along the way.
+With most of my results coaching clients, I find that they’ve always known what their best life looks like, it just got buried along the way.

 Your passion my be slightly more refined now than it was when you were 12, but it is likely still rooted in the same activities.

-So, turn the timer on for 3 minutes and pour out as many ideas as you can think of about the things you like doing.
+The most effective way to come up with this list is to turn the timer on for 3 minutes and pour out as many ideas as you can think of.
 Think about what you do in your spare time, what you would do if you didn’t need any money, how you would spend your days if you had all of the skills and qualifications and permissions to do whatever you want.